-Animals may be offered tubs of water during transports stops.
+Animals may be offered tubs of water during transport stops.

-For total transport times up to 48 hours, allow a minimum of 0.6 m (7 sq. ft.) per bird for a compatible group of pelicans.
+For total transport times up to 48 hours, allow a minimum of 0.6 m2 (7 sq. ft.) per bird for a compatible group of pelicans.

 Dalmatian pelican (Pelecanus crispus)